-Bucks with 9 points or more that score under 135" must be at least 5 years old.
+Bucks with 9 points or more must be at least 5 yrs old.

 From when Giles Island was purchased, the land has been intensely managed with a single goal in mind: “To Produce Trophy Whitetail Bucks.”
 Though we have succeeded in meeting our goal, we are constantly working to improve the potential for our whitetail herd.
 At Giles Island, we have created the ideal scenario that most hunting clubs covet – we are shooting age class instead of a minimum number of points, spread, or score.
 As a result of our continuous work to enhance the herd, our buck-to-doe ratio at Giles Island has become better than one-to-one and our average score has improved from 120 to 145 inches.
 Our average trophy bucks score in the mid-140’s, with our most impressive buck scoring 248 inches.
 As we continue to enhance the environment and habitat for the deer herd at Giles Island, we adhere to a set of guidelines that protect our growing bucks until they reach maturity.
 This is a mandatory fully guided hunt.
 Per each three-day hunt, each hunter has the opportunity to harvest one trophy buck and one management buck.

 Trophy Buck – A buck that meets the shooter requirements and scores 125 inches or greater.

 Management Buck – A buck that meets the shooter requirements and scores less than 125 inches.

 Each deer hunt must be fully guided as the guides will instruct you on which bucks are legal to shoot.
 Your mandatory guide will also videotape your hunts.
 A $5,000 fee will be assessed to any hunter that shoots a buck without the explicit permission from the guide.